barbaricyawps/project-enhancement-proposals/README.md

 The PEP will be open for community discussion for 2-4 weeks after the community was notified.

-During this time, anyone in the community may comment on the proposal by posting comments:

-- On the pull request thread **(preferred)**
+During this time, anyone in the community may comment on the proposal by posting comments on the pull request thread.

-- In the `#proposals` Slack channel
-- On groups.io mailing list on the proposal thread
-- During the Good Docs Project general weekly meeting
+The length of the open comment period will depend on comment activity.
+If the community is actively commenting on the PEP after 2 weeks, the commentary period will extend up to a maximum of 4 weeks to allow the discussion to continue.

 When making comments, community members should be aware that: